gburd/sparsemap/README.md

 # Sparsemap

+Bitsets, also called bitmaps, are commonly used as fast data structures.
+Unfortunately, they can use too much memory.
+To compensate, we often use compressed bitmaps.

 `sparsemap` is a sparse, compressed bitmap.
 In best case, it can store 2048 bits in just 8 bytes.
 In worst case, it stores the 2048 bits uncompressed and requires additional 8 bytes of overhead.